AhmedRaisi/rihal-challenges/devops/README.md

+# To start the applicatoin use docker-compose up --build or ./start-app.sh

 # Job Requirement (Full-Stack Web Developer)
 We are looking for software engineers and developers that are resourceful, adaptable, curious, tech savvy, and eager to learn and face challenges to work on the development of in-house applications and directly working on client projects.